YogaWang7/YogaWang7.github.io/index.md

 # Internship
 ### Data Scientist @ Research Institute of [Taikang Insurance Group](https://www.taikang.com/about_en.html), Beijing, China.
-- Given invoice data and relevant insurance case data, applied machine learning techniques to identify potential fraudulent invoices.
+- Given invoice data and insurance case data, applied machine learning techniques to identify fraudulent invoices and cases.
   - Improved prediction accuracy by 3 times compared to previous methods.
+  - Discovered new characteristics of insurance fraud.
-- Cleaned data in Neo4j Database.
-Then investigated potential fraud communities.
+- Cleaned data in the Neo4j Database and investigated potential fraud communities.

 # Additional Activities
 - I enjoy volunteering work:
-  - Used to help kids from rural places improve their academic performance.
   - Served as a volunteer instructor of HZAU, assisting non-computer science students in acquiring computer skills (e.g., fundamental knowledge of data structures and databases).
 - When I'm not working, I like to:
   - play Ping Pong or try other sports,